 Data Sources

-querychat supports many types of data sources, including:
+querychat supports several different data sources, including:

 1. Any narwhals-compatible data frame.